splunk/public-o11y-docs/synthetics/test-config/synth-alerts.rst

 #.
 Add recipients.
 #.
 Select :guilabel:`Activate`.

+..  image:: /_images/synthetics/detector-one.png
+    :width: 40%
+    :alt: Screenshot showing the troubleshooting tab for a tile in the dashboard with an option to open the data in RUM or APM.

 Your detector is now set up to check for failed test runs every minute and to send an alert based on your settings in :guilabel:`Alert details`.

 .. _synth-detector-setup: